Basecamp is the best value-for-money project management and collaboration platform available today.

-In this article, we’ll showcase how Basecamp helps Metric increase employee productivity, improve team collaboration and reduce the agency’s use of email.
+In this article, we’ll showcase how Basecamp helps Metric increase employee productivity, improve team collaboration, and reduce the agency’s use of email as a form of communication.
 Keep in mind that this is not a deep dive into every feature of the platform.
 Instead, it’s an overview of the key features that make Basecamp such a great tool for project management and collaboration.

 37signals was founded by Jason Fried, Carlos Segura, and Ernest Kimat at the very precipice of the dot-com bust in 1999.

 Up until 2005 the company was mostly focused on consulting.
 After launching Basecamp, which would soon become their flagship product, 37signals decided to focus solely on their own projects.

 “We are growing in the same way a lot of our customers are, so we build products that we need to run our own business.
 We just build stuff we want to use.
 If we need it, they need it.” – Jason Fried

 One of the most significant events during 37signals’ early years was that Basecamp helped put Ruby on Rails on the map.

 David Heinemeier Hansson was hired to build Basecamp.
 He made the decision to use the Ruby programming language, which was not popular at the time.

 After completing his work on Basecamp, Hansson released Ruby on Rails as an open-source framework.
 According to Stackshare, Ruby on Rails has been used by over 3,413 companies, including Aribnb, Shopify, Twitter, and many more.

 For years Basecamp had a flat-rate pricing policy.
 The company had experimented with different tiers of pricing such as a free plan for up to 3 users (no longer available), and more standard plans priced at $49, $99, or $149 per month.